Ex-post costs and charges disclosure

 How have we sourced the data for your ex costs and charges disclosure?

-- In some cases this data does not cover all of 2018 and in these cases the cost that is available for part of the year has been used for the full year;
+- In some cases, this data does not cover all of calendar year and in these cases the cost that is available for part of the year has been used for the full year.

 Further information in respect of manufacturer costs and charges.

 a.
-In general, product manufacturers have provided an ‘effective from’ date alongside the % cost to be applied, but in some cases this date does not cover all of 2018.
-However, to be able to meet the requirement to provide an illustration for the whole year, we have assumed that this rate should be applied to the whole of 2018 and we have based our calculation on this assumption.
+Product manufacturers provide an ‘effective from’ date alongside the % cost to be applied.
+These ‘effective from’ dates vary depending on the product manufacturer.
+To be able to meet the requirement to provide an illustration for the whole year, we have assumed that the most recently submitted rates should be applied to the whole of the year and we have based our calculation on this assumption.
 The effect of this is that, in some cases, we are effectively providing you with an estimate for part of the year.
 In general, we do not consider that this estimate will differ materially from the actual figures.

 b.
-Non European Union providers have no obligation to comply with the new rules.
+Non European Union manufacturers have no obligation to comply with the MiFID II regulation.
 As such data has been sourced on a best endeavours basis using published information.

 c.
 In relation to Real Estate Investment Trusts (REITS) only those classified as Alternative Investment Funds are captured under the new rules.

-In a very small number of cases we have been unable to source data from Morningstar or directly from the manufacturers.
+In a very small number of cases, we have been unable to source data from Morningstar or directly from the manufacturers.
 In these scenarios we have used a proxy based upon a sector average of similar instruments.
+It is also worth noting that some REIT’s fall outside of the PRIP’s regulations so will not have charges to populate a post sales cost disclosure.

 Why haven’t I seen the product manufacturers costs before or on my statement?

-The product manufacturers costs are charged and taken directly from the investment.
+The product manufacturer’s costs are charged and taken directly from the investment.
 One of the reasons for this regulatory change was to increase customers understanding of the charges they were paying, therefore enabling investors to make informed decisions.
-These charges will often be based on the products net asset value and will be factored in to the value of your investment.
-Unlike ii’s transactional charges these will not be shown on your statement.
+These charges will often be based on the products net asset value and will be factored into the value of your investment.
+Unlike ii’s transactional charges, these will not be shown on your account statement.

 The product manufacturer charges are detailed in the investment key investor information document or other online literature where applicable.